Opportunity for Reflection Amidst COVID-19

 According to Yuval Noah Harari, “In this moment of crisis, the crucial struggle takes place within humanity itself.
 If this epidemic results in greater disunity and mistrust among humans, it will be the virus’s greatest victory.
 When humans squabble – viruses double.
 In contrast, if the epidemic results in closer global cooperation, it will be a victory not only against the Coronavirus but against all future pathogens.”
 (Harari, 2020)

-LSME cares about the wellbeing and has taken steps to ensure the students and staff do not suffer.
+London School of Management Education (LSME) cares about wellbeing and has taken steps to ensure the students and staff do not suffer.
 We have moved our teaching learning to an online interactive platform and we are making great strides in making this platform a formidable alternative to face-to-face learning as well as an enjoyable learning experience for the students.

 Humankind is facing a global crisis.
 The choices we make today will have an impact on the generations to come.
 It is important to remember we all act like we have control over everything in our lives while the eternal truth is that we don’t have any.
 So let the epidemic of Coronavirus be a reminder for all of us that we may have to sit back and reflect; this is a call to all of us to see what matters most in life and be human, unite, connect and support each other and be grateful for the beautiful gift of life.